seltee/vireye_apps/README.md

 ## Dynamic Memory
 This program shows you the basics of new and delete and also one direction lists.
 Note, that memory allocates by 16 byte blocks, so, if you're allocating 4 bytes, you will get 16 byte block from memory.

+## Converting sprites
+It's an example of how you can easily convert images into c arrays suitable for running on vireye and how to use this arrays to show real sprites on your game console.
+More info about flags and how to use converter you may found on tools repo: https://github.com/seltee/vireye_tools